IQSS/datafest/02_GitKraken.md

 **need new photo**
 <img src="img/finder_view_added_files.png" width="700" align="center">

 But before we continue, we wish to utilize a few best practices from research data management: organize your files, using appropriate folder structure and file naming.
-Create 5 new directories: code, data, docs, figures, and other; and copy the files into these directories, placing them into their appropriate, final location.
+Create 5 new directories: code, data, docs, figures, and other; and copy all but three files into these directories, placing them into their appropriate, final location.
+Leave behind the files "Pi Formulas...", "README.md" (since one is already there), and "util_functions.R".
 When done, your repo should look something like the following image:

 **need new photo**